 In a study of people in wheelchairs, those who had a dog received more smiles and had more conversations with people passing by than those without a dog.
 This is significant because able-bodied people often exhibit uncomfortable behaviors — such as gaze avoidance, greater personal distance, and briefer social interactions — making dogs a factor toward encouraging friendlier exchanges.
 These results also suggest that service dogs have a greater role than just work tasks; they enhance opportunities for social connections, which is an added, meaningful benefit.

 So, next time you’re out walking and not feeling hurried, enjoy some banter with another dog owner.
 Even a smile — from one dog lover to another — can go a long way.

 We may be ever more connected on social media, but in these times of physical disconnection, loneliness is becoming a health epidemic.
 In fact, there is enough concern in the United Kingdom that Prime Minister Theresa May has appointed a Minister of Loneliness to tackle the issue.
 But research shows that among the benefits of dog ownership is a sense of companionship and social support that can lead to less loneliness.

 According to Gary Christenson, chief medical officer at Boynton Health Service at the University of Minnesota, it comes down to a pet’s loyalty and devotion: "There is a bond and companionship that makes a big difference in mental health."

-Pet owners have a lower rate of depression, and studies also show that they suffer less symptoms of depression when there is a pet in the home.
+Pet owners have a lower rate of depression, and studies also show that they suffer fewer symptoms of depression when there is a pet in the home.
 "The calming presence and the social bond that pets bring can be very powerful," says Christenson.
 "Animals give something to focus on instead of the negative thoughts a depressed person is prone to have.
 When a pet pays attention to you, they're giving you unconditional love and acceptance."

-Facebook image: Helen Sushitskaya/Shutterstock
+Facebook/LinkedIn image: Helen Sushitskaya/Shutterstock